Dym077/Numbers-game/README.md

 ## Acknowledgments

 - My mentor Antonio for his useful advice and support.
-- The Slack community of Code institute for their kind advice and support.
+- The Slack community and the tutors of Code institute for their kind advice and support.